garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 ### Quotation marks

-Quotation marks are optional.
-DO NOT use them unless there is a compelling reason that aids clarity.
+In CSS quotation marks are optional, however, languages that do not require strings to be quoted are a minority so **always use single quotes** unless there is a compelling reason to not use them that aids clarity.

-Where quotes are used it is preferable to use single quotes for CSS and double-quotes for HTML so that you can easily drop CSS code into inline styles:
+It is preferable to use single quotes for CSS and double-quotes for HTML so that you can easily drop CSS code into inline styles:

 ```
 <div style="background-image: url('img.gif');"> [...] </div>